-Lastly, the proposed development is consistent with the Puna Community Development Plan (PCDP).
-The PCDP was developed under the framework of the February 2005 County of Hawai'i General Plan and was adopted in 2008 and amended several times by the Hawai'i County Council.
-The subject property is located within the Hawaiian Paradise Park Community as identified within the PCDP.
+Lastly, the proposed development is consistent with the Hāmākua Community Development Plan (HCDP).
+The HCDP was developed under the framework of the February 2005 County of Hawai'i General Plan and adopted in 2018.
+The subject property is located within the Nīnole Community as identified within the HCDP.
 The requested project aligns with the following policies of the Puna Community Development Plan:

-Managing the effect of growth and development: The proposed project is the construction of a new single-family residence in keeping with the surrounding area's character.
-The proposed project will not result in any change to the area's character or increase in density and will be built in accordance with current County and building codes.
+Managing the effect of growth and development: The proposed project to construct a new single-family residence is in keeping with development in surrounding area.
+The proposed project will not result in any change to the area's character nor increase density and will be built in accordance with current county building codes.

 Natural Resources and Shoreline: The proposed project will protect and preserve the quality of areas endowed with natural beauty, including the quality of coastal scenic resources as the project will be developed with restraint to coastal impacts.
-The applicant supports a conservative approach to the conservation of the shoreline, and will not impact or alter the shoreline, or access to the shoreline located nearby.
+The applicant supports a conservative approach to the conservation of the shoreline by placing the proposed home more than 100-feet from the top of pali.
+Thus, the project will not impact or alter the shoreline.
 Additionally, the proposed project will not include any development within the shoreline setback area and will utilize Best Management practices during construction to minimize any coastal impacts during construction.

 The development will to the extent feasible, reasonably protect native Hawaiian rights if they are found to exist.
-In view of the Hawaiii State Supreme Court's "PASH" and "Ka Pa'akai O Ka'Aina" decisions, the issue relative to native Hawaiian rights, such as gathering and fishing rights, must be addressed in terms of the cultural, historical, and natural resources and the associated traditional and customary practices of the site.
+In view of the Hawai'i State Supreme Court's "PASH" and "Ka Pa'akai O Ka'Aina" decisions, the issue relative to native Hawaiian rights, such as gathering and fishing rights, must be addressed in terms of the cultural, historical, and natural resources and the associated traditional and customary practices of the site.

-Investigation of valued resources: Based on the long development history of the subject parcel is highly unlikely that any historic sites would be found on the property.
-In conformance with review criteria the project was submitted to the State Historic Preservation Division (SHPD) for a HRS, Ch.
-6E-42 review, however, no response was received from SHPD, this is typical when SHPD agrees that the proposed project will not have any impacts or effects on any valued resources in the area.
+Investigation of valued resources: Based on the development history of the subject parcel which includes sugarcane cultivation, it is highly unlikely that any historic sites would be found on the property.
+In conformance with review criteria the project was submitted to the State Historic Preservation Division (SHPD) for an HRS, Ch.
+6E-42 review, however, no response has been received from SHPD at this point in time.
+This is typical when SHPD agrees that the proposed project will not have any impacts or effects on any valued resources in the area or for areas where extensive land disturbance has occurred.

-The valuable cultural, historical, and natural resources found in the area: The applicant notes that the subject parcel is located adjacent to an established public shoreline access trail and no changes to access or use are proposed or anticipated.
-It is not known whether the subject site or immediately surrounding area was ever used for the gathering of plants by native Hawaiians.
-Given the residential development of the area, it would appear very unlikely that the site would serve such a purpose today and/or in the recent past.
+The valuable cultural, historical, and natural resources found in the area: The applicant notes the subject property is located approximately 5 miles to an established shoreline access trail and no changes to access or use are proposed nor anticipated.
+Further, it is not known whether the subject site or immediately surrounding area was ever used for the gathering of plants by native Hawaiians.
+Given the residential development of the area, it would appear unlikely the site would serve such purpose today or in the recent past.
 Thus, the project does not appear to present any cultural impacts.